 8. Eating everything with bread – even bread with bread

 Although most of the courses have “normal” trimmings, Hungarians tend to pick a great slice of bread instead.
-(There are some radicals who frequently eat pasta or noodles with bread – but this is an extreme example.)
+(Some radicals frequently eat pasta or noodles with bread – but this is an extreme example.)
 Still, it is quite strange for a foreigner that Hungarians normally eat bread with any soup or even dishes that are trimmings in the eyes of foreigners (e.g. steamed or roasted vegetables).

 9. Pasta with poppy seeds, the drug taboo